 cold, feeling pain or numbness in their hands, feet, ears or noses,

 or if their clothing, especially boots or gloves, becomes wet.

 leaving a child completely unattended outside before pick-up and

 should discuss with the child what to do in an emergency or bus

-delay if the parent already has left for work.
+delay if the parent or guardian already has left for work.
 If required, it is

 crucial that your child has a safe and warm alternative while